 The boost controller has a fixed-frequency voltage-mode architecture and includes cycle-by-cycle current-limit protection for the external N-channel MOSFET.
 The boost-controller switching-frequency setting is one-half of the buck-controller switching frequency.
-An internal resistor-divider network programmable to 7 V, 8.85 V, or 10 V sets the output voltage of the boost controller at the VIN pin, based on the low, open, or high status, respectively, of the DIV pin.
-The device does not recognize a change of the DIV setting while in the low-power mode.
+An internal resistor-divider network programmable to 7 V, 10 V, or 11 V sets the output voltage of the boost controller at the VIN pin, based on the low, open, or high status, respectively, of the DIV pin.
+The device does not recognize a change of the DIV setting while the in the low-power mode.

-The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has crossed the unlock threshold of 8.5 V at least once.
-A single threshold crossing arms with the boost controller, which starts switching as soon as $V{\rm IN}$ falls below the value set by the DIV pin, regulating the VIN voltage.
-Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as a cranking pulse at VBAT.
+The active-high ENC pin enables the boost controller, which is active when the input voltage at the VBAT pin has reached 6.5 V at least once to allow sufficient supply of internal circuitry.
+After that, the boost controller is in an armed state and starts switching as soon as VIN falls below the value set by the DIV pin and regulates the VIN voltage.
+Thus, the boost regulator maintains a stable input voltage for the buck regulators during transient events such as cranking pulse at VBAT.

-A voltage at the DS pin exceeding 200 mV pulls the CG1 pin low, turning off the boost external MOSFET.
+The voltage at the DS pin exceeding 200 mV pulls the CG1 pin low, turning off the boost external MOSFET.
 Connecting the DS pin to the drain of the MOSFET or to a sense resistor between the MOSFET source and ground achieves cycle-by-cycle overcurrent protection for the MOSFET.
-Choose the on-resistance of the MOSFET or the value of the sense resistor in such a way that the on-state voltage at DS does not exceed 200 mV at the maximum-load and minimum-input-voltage conditions.
+Choose the on-resistance of the MOSFET or the value of the sense resistor in such a way that the on-state voltage at the DS does not exceed 200 mV at the maximum-load and minimum-input-voltage conditions.
 When using a sense resistor, TI recommends connecting a filter network between the DS pin and the sense resistor for better noise immunity.

-The boost output (VIN) supplies other circuits in the system, however, they should be high-voltage tolerant.
-The device regulates the boost output to the programmed value only when VIN is low, and so VIN reaches battery levels.
+One can use the boost output (VIN) to supply other circuits in the system.
+However, they should be high-voltage tolerant.
+The device regulates the boost output to the programmed value only when VIN is low, and so VIN can reach battery levels.